YueyunX/JI-20fall/README.md

 VV186 big RC slides: mid1 uploaded, mid2&final to be uploaded

 Some general suggestions:
-1. Try to attend every lecture and stay awake.
+* Try to attend every lecture and stay awake.
 Focus on general ideas rather than technical tricks.
-2. Complete every exercise in the assignments on your own first.
+* Try to complete every exercise in the assignments on your own first.
-3. Review the lecture slides on a regular basis.
+* Review the lecture slides on a regular basis.
-4. Attend recitation classes(RC) for a recap.
+* Attend recitation classes(RC) for a recap.
 Also it is recommended to come to office hour(OH) if there is any question.
-5. Learn well and have fun.
+* Learn well and have fun.

 # VG101 Intro to Computer (Manuel's session)
 VG101 homework: uploaded in VG101 directory